Bhaswanth67/FinChat-Agentic-RAG-ChatBOT/README.md

-# FinChat
+# FinBOT

-FinChat is a financial assistant chatbot designed to empower users with real-time financial insights, document-based query responses, and general financial guidance.
+FinBOT is a financial assistant chatbot designed to empower users with real-time financial insights, document-based query responses, and general financial guidance.
 It offers four distinct interaction modes—General Queries, Chat with PDF, Chat with Live Data, and Chat with Live Voice—to cater to a variety of user needs.

-Leveraging cutting-edge AI technologies, vector databases, and scalable cloud deployment solutions like Docker and Kubernetes, FinChat delivers a robust, reliable, and user-friendly experience.
+Leveraging cutting-edge AI technologies, vector databases, and scalable cloud deployment solutions like Docker and Kubernetes, finBOT delivers a robust, reliable, and user-friendly experience.

 ## Features